Outreach Monks

 The constraints are real and they change the strategy entirely.

 Local relevance often beats raw domain authority.
 For a dentist, a contractor, or a local law firm, a relevant link from a regional publication or local business directory frequently carries more ranking value than a generic high-DR placement from a site with no local connection.
+This is the opposite of what enterprise-scale campaigns optimise for — and it is why copying large-brand link building strategies rarely produces results for small businesses with tight geographic or niche targeting.

 DIY link building rarely scales.
 Business owners who try to handle outreach themselves usually last two to three weeks before the time cost becomes unsustainable.
 Consistent link acquisition requires systems, relationships, and follow-up discipline that most owners cannot maintain alongside running a business.